 “Longs Peak campground is super high up.
 This is a first come-first serve campground, we didn’t have any trouble finding a spot in the middle of the week in July when we stayed.
 We actually came back the next year and camped in the same spot because we loved it so much.
 Incredible views of Longs Peak right from our campsite.” —The Dyrt camper Kelly Z.

 Distance from Estes Park: 3.3 miles, 7-minute drive

-Estes Park Campground at Mary’s Lake is close to the national park and across the street from the natural basin of Mary’s Lake.
-With mountain views and the amenities of a traditional, developed campground, Estes Park Campground at Mary’s Lake is a reasonable option for people who want to be close to major area attractions without being right in the middle of them.
+Estes Park camping at Mary’s Lake is close to the national park and across the street from the natural basin of Mary’s Lake.
+Estes Park Campground at Mary’s Lake is a reasonable option for people who want to be close to major area attractions.

 “Great staff and great people!!
 Big area and right across the road from the lake so easy walk.
 Has super clean bathroom showers and facilities.
 Cute very well stocked store with anything you might need from tons of camping gear to OTC medicines, clean laundry room, clean outdoor pool, free outdoor large hot water sink areas to wash dishes and such.
 Nice safe playground and relaxing pool!” —The Dyrt camper Kim B.